MislavJaksic/Knowledge-Repository/Technology/Software/ProgrammingLanguage/Java/Testing/Mockito/SweetMockito/README.md

   # start
   # isNotNull
 ```

-Can test order of actions.
+You can test the order in which actions are executed.

 ### Stubbing